Observation and Modulation of the Quantum Mpemba Effect on a Superconducting Quantum Processor

-To suppress oscillations and unambiguously demonstrate the QME, we investigate the effect of on-site disorder on EA dynamics.
-Figure~\ref{fig4}\textbf{c} shows that the EA crossover persists under disorder \( h_i/2\pi \), sampled from a uniform distribution \( [-14\bar{g}, 14\bar{g}] \).
-The disorder breaks spin equivalence, eliminating collective behavior and periodic revivals.
-Although disorder slows relaxation, slightly prolonging the EA crossover time, the QME remains observable.
-Our observation of QME with strong disorder demonstrates its robustness for tilted ferromagnetic initial states in the intermediate-coupling regime (\( r \approx 1 \)).
+To suppress oscillations and unambiguously demonstrate the QME, we introduce on-site disorder to break spin equivalence.
+Figure~\ref{fig4}(a) shows that while periodic revivals are suppressed, the EA crossover persists under disorder uniformly distributed in \( [-14\bar{g}, 14\bar{g}]\).
+Despite slowing the relaxation and slightly prolonging the EA crossover time, disorder does not eliminate the QME.
+Our observation of QME with strong disorder demonstrates its robustness for tilted ferromagnetic initial states in the intermediate-coupling regime.
 Previous studies of power-law XX spin chains have reported that the crossover disappears within the experimental timescales under comparable disorder strengths~\cite{QME_trapped_ion}.
 These studies considered the Hamiltonian in Eq.~\eqref{hamiltonian} with \( g_{ij} = g_0 / |i - j|^\alpha \), where \( g_0 \) is a constant and \( \alpha \approx 1 \).
-In contrast, for \( r = 1 \), the Hamiltonian corresponds to a power-law XX spin chain with exponent \( \alpha = 0 \), exhibiting stronger long-range interactions than the \( \alpha \approx 1 \) case.
-Our results reveal that stronger long-range interactions facilitate symmetry restoration, leading to more rapid EA crossovers within the experimental timescale.
+In contrast, the Hamiltonian $H$ with \( r = 1 \) corresponds to exponent \( \alpha = 0 \) for a power-law XX spin chain, which exhibits stronger long-range interactions than the \( \alpha \approx 1 \) case.
+Therefore, our results reveal that stronger long-range interactions facilitate symmetry restoration, leading to more rapid EA crossovers within the experimental timescale.